Society of the Sisters of Saint Ursula of the Blessed Virgin: Development

 From Dole, the institute spread rapidly to France, Switzerland, and Germany.

 During the French Revolution, their houses were closed and the religious dispersed; as soon as peace was restored, however, they resumed their former life.
 Mother de Verse reopened the convent at Dole, and Mother Roland de Bussy (formerly of Dole) upon the advice of Father de Clorivière, S.J., and with the blessing of Pius VII (then a prisoner at Fontainebleau), founded a new house at Tours (1814).

 The Constitutions are those of Saint Ignatius as far as they apply to women; the first draft was begun by Mother de Xainctonge, aided by Father Guyon, S.J., rector of the college at Dole, and was finished in 1623, after her death.
 These Constitutions were observed until the Revolution, but when the various houses re-opened, the bishops of the different dioceses modified them according to their own views.
 In 1898, upon request of the religious of Tours, the original Constitutions, revised conformably to the new regulations of the Church for religious institutes, were definitively approved by Leo XIII, and their branch erected as a generalate.
 In 1902 the words "Of the Blessed Virgin", were added to the title to distinguish the non-cloistered daughters of Anne de Xainctonge from the cloistered daughters of St. Angela.
+From 1965 on they called themselves "Society of Saint Ursula of Anne de Xainctonge".
+That was the year in which the seven autonomous houses joined together to form a Federation.